termermc/Twist/README.md

 To use, you simply download the Jarfile and run it using `java -jar twist.jar`.
 The appropriate files will be created, along with the descriptions.
 Once you have started it, terminate it to edit the configuration files.

 # Configuring the Webserver
-You may configure the behavior of the webserver by editing `twist.ini`.
+You may configure the behavior of the webserver by editing `twist.ini`, which is created when then the server is launched.

 The first field you may edit is called `ip`, and it contains the IP address to bind the server to.
 It comes prefilled with `127.0.0.1`, the default IP address for `localhost`.